embroider-build/embroider/packages/core/notes.md

 # Stack
- - optimize the workspace compat-app build hook for rebuilds
  - generalize the derequire transformation.
 Probably applies to everything other than our own synthesized entrypoints.
    - this implies generalizing split babel configs (we don't really want to apply the app's plugins to addon code unnecessarily anyway)
  - finish making every legacyTrees into a protected method so it can be overidden